vikranthsjsu14/Senior-Project/README.md

 - Set goals: daily steps, target weight, weekly calories, sleep hours, workout frequency
 - Track progress with visual progress bars
 - Update progress inline, auto-complete when target reached

+### AI Food Scanner
+- **Photo Upload** — upload a food photo or take one with your camera (drag & drop supported)
+- **AI Analysis** — Claude vision identifies the food and estimates calories, protein, carbs, fat, and fiber
+- **Meal Quality Score** — 1-10 rating with color-coded label (Poor → Excellent)
+- **Item Breakdown** — each component listed separately with individual calories
+- **Healthier Swaps** — "Instead of X, try Y — save ~N kcal" suggestions
+- **Positives & Improvements** — what's good about the meal and what could be better
+- **Key Nutrients** — vitamins and minerals present in the meal
+- **Correction Flow** — if the AI misidentifies something, users can type a correction (e.g. "That's lamb not beef") and the analysis updates in place
+- **Quick Log** — one tap to log the scanned meal directly to the Nutrition page

 ### AI Health Coach
 - **Chat Interface** — conversational AI coach with access to the user's real health data